rcarcamo-dot/PYTHON-SBI/README.md

 ## Tutorial
 ### Input Files

-The input files must be <b>pairs of interacting chains</b> (.pdb), which has to be located into a directory decided by the user.
+The input files must be pairs of interacting chains (.pdb), which has to be located into a directory decided by the user.
 This directory can also be in <i>tar.gz</i> format.

 ### Python Modules